input-output-hk/plutus-pioneer-program/docs/lectures/lecture-07/lesson-07/README.md

-# Lesson 7.7: Marlowe Starter Kit: 2.
-ZCB using the Marlowe Runtime REST API
+# Lesson 7.7: ZCB using the Marlowe Runtime REST API

 Welcome to Lesson 7.7!
 In this lesson, you'll learn how to run a zero-coupon bond smart contract using Marlowe Runtime REST API.